Payum/Payum/src/Payum/Core/Resources/docs/the-architecture.md

 What about redirects or a credit card form?
 Some payments, like Paypal ExpressCheckout for instance, require authorization on their side.
 Payum can handle such cases and for that we use something called _[replys][base-reply]_.
-It is a special request object, which extends an exception.
+It is a special object which extends an exception hence could be thrown.
-You can throw a  redirect reply at any time and catch it at a top level.
+You can throw a http redirect reply for example at any time and catch it at a top level.

 ```php
 <?php